54th (East Anglian) Infantry Division: Formation

+Men of the 1st Battalion, Hertfordshire Regiment, East Anglian Division, at Thetford Camp, Norfolk, 1911.

 The Territorial Force (TF) was formed on 1 April 1908 following the enactment of the Territorial and Reserve Forces Act 1907 (7 Edw.7, c.9) which combined and re-organised the old Volunteer Force, the Honourable Artillery Company and the Yeomanry.
 On formation, the TF contained 14 infantry divisions and 14 mounted yeomanry brigades.
 One of the divisions was the East Anglian Division.
 The infantry of the division was composed of the Essex, East Midland, and Norfolk and Suffolk Brigades.
 Divisional headquarters was based at Claremont House in Warley, while the infantry brigades were headquartered at Brentwood, Bedford, and Norwich.
 Its subunits were spread across East Anglia and the East Midlands.

 First World War

-Men of the 1/5th Battalion, Norfolk Regiment on the march somewhere in England, 1915.
+Men of the 1/5th Battalion, Norfolk Regiment, East Anglian Division, on the march somewhere in England, 1915.

-While on annual training, the division was ordered to mobilize on 4 August 1914, concentrating in the vicinity of Brentwood by 10 August.
+While on annual training, the division was ordered to mobilise on 4 August 1914, concentrating in the vicinity of Brentwood by 10 August.
 After moving to Chelmsford, Bury St Edmunds, and Norwich on 20 August, the division served on coast defence duty.
 Three battalions – the 4th Suffolk Regiment, 1st Cambridgeshire, and 1st Hertfordshire – were sent to France between November 1914 and February 1915.
 They were replaced in April by the 8th Hampshires, 10th Londons, and 11th London.
-The battalions of the division were reorganized to include four companies (instead of eight) in January 1915, and in May it concentrated near St. Albans, preparing to be sent overseas.
+The battalions of the division were reorganised to include four companies (instead of eight) in January 1915, and in May it concentrated near St. Albans, preparing to be sent overseas.
 Its destination was revealed to be Gallipoli on 8 July.
 Leaving behind the divisional artillery and most of the train, the division departed St. Albans for Devonport and Liverpool between 20 and 30 July, boarding transports for Mudros, where it began arriving on 6 August.